David B. Feinberg: Body of work

 B. J. Rosenthal, the main character of Feinberg's first two published books and a wise-mouthed, perpetually libidinous urbanite, was something of an alter ego for his creator.
 "He and I aren't the same person exactly," Feinberg told New York Newsday in 1992.
 "I'd say he's 60 to 70 percent me.
 We're both gay, of course, and HIV-positive.
 But...I write novels, and he doesn't.
 And while he's more well-endowed, I'm a better lover."

 Queer and Loathing, by contrast, was "as close to the truth as I can get," as Feinberg wrote in the book's introduction.
 The essays were his attempt "to capture what is to me a painfully obvious reality that is rarely written about: what it is like to be HIV-positive in the 90s; what it is like to outlive one therapist, two dentists, two doctors, and one gastroenterologist."

 "He exemplified the best of the gay humor we use to endure impossible situations," said Ed Iwanicki, Feinberg's editor at Viking Penguin.
 "No one was able to find that humor in the most dire situations as well as he was."

 "It was so biting and so satirical, and it had a very New York edge," said author Jameson Currier, who knew Feinberg as a fellow member of ACT UP.
 "He was the first to write in that style about AIDS, and he created quite a bit of controversy.
 He broke a lot of ground in that respect."

 Legacy and influence

 Feinberg's voice reading from Queer and Loathing was used in the 1995 PBS series Positive: Life with HIV in 1995.

 Feinberg's papers are held by the New York Public Library's Manuscripts and Archives Division.

-In May 2022 the musical Eighty-Sixed, based on Feinberg's novel, with book by Jeremy J. King and music and lyrics by Sam Salmond, had its world premiere at the Diversionary Theater, in San Diego.

 Reviewers suggest that the character Zach in John Weir's 2006 novel What I Did Wrong is based on Feinberg, who was a friend of Weir.

-He is mentioned by several interviewees of the ACT UP Oral History Project.
+Feinberg is mentioned by several interviewees of the ACT UP Oral History Project.

-The poem, "The Square Root of Three" is recited by Kumar Patel, in order to reconnect with Vanessa Fanning during the final confrontation of the comedic film Harold & Kumar Escape from Guantanamo Bay, is often mistakenly attributed to him.
-The poem instead was written by a Carnegie Mellon University computer science professor also named David Feinberg.